5 Tips on how to wear your wig naturally.

 1. Rock n’ Roll

-After a good shake pop the wig back on, try adjusting the part a little, and notice how much more lively your piece looks.
+After a good shake, pop the wig back on, try adjusting the part a little, and notice how much more lively your piece looks.
 Now you’re ready to Rock n’ Roll!
-This is an easy step that should have you ready to go in a flash, but if not, there are a couple other tricks you can try.
+This is an easy step that should have you ready to go in a flash, but if not, there are a couple of other tricks you can try.

 2. Friction, The Underrated Secret